 In this clip, Gaudreau enters the zone with speed, and keeps possession of the puck through the zone entry.
 This is one of Gaudreau’s strengths, as he is one of the more skilled players in the league at navigating defenders without resorting to dumping the puck in.

 But it’s what happened next that was the problem.
-After doing all the hard work, he just throws the puck at the net and it went wide and around back to the blue line.
+After doing all the hard work, he just throws the puck at the net.
+He misses the net, and the Flames are stuck having to chase the puck once again.

 What you can’t see in the clip was Rasmus Andersson coming to the right point.
 While the play didn’t lead to a turnover in this instance, it was the difference between Andersson receiving a pass cleanly, and having to take it off the boards.